 7. It's a sanctuary for street artists

-Did you know that Grenoble hosts the only urban street art festival in France?
+Did you know that Grenoble hosts the very first urban street art festival in France?
 Launched in 2015, it attracts visitors and artists from around the globe, showcasing all sorts of styles, from sculptures and installations to stencilled images, tags, frescoes and murals with meaning created using a variety of techniques.

 8. Take your pick of free festivals

-Add the film, wine, walking, free-flight, and mountain festivals that take place at various times from July to October, and you've got one seriously good reason to visit Grenoble in summer.
+Add the film, wine, walking, free-flight and mountain festivals that take place at various times from July to October, and you've got one seriously good reason to visit Grenoble in summer.
 Check out the tourist board's website to see the full calendar of events in Grenoble.

 9. Sample the local liqueur

 Hands up who's tried Chartreuse?
 Renowned throughout France and the wider world, original Chartreuse is a historic blend of 130 botanicals, which still adds its signature 'green bubbles' to a variety of cocktails today.

 Make an afternoon of it by heading to the Chartreuse Cellar in Voiron (around one hour by bus EXP1 from Grenoble), said to be the longest liqueur cellar in the world, where you'll learn everything from the history to production of Chartreuse before enjoying a well-earned tasting.
 Salut!

 10. You can do it on a budget